takeito/MCMC_EstMeca/README.md

 # MCMC_EstMeca
 Estimate Meca
-This source code provided by Takeo Ito
+This source code was provided by Takeo Ito